-Draw It Out: Not only is learning how to work together important, but it is also equally important to teach students how to communicate ideas effectively.
+Draw It Out: Not only is learning how to work together important, but it is also equally important to learn how to communicate ideas effectively.
 Not all students are gifted with the ability to regurgitate learned information in a way that makes sense, right!?
-So, encourage teachers to give students the opportunity to sketch their ideas out and use this as a speaking prompt when they are conveying their ideas to others.
+So, give students the opportunity to sketch their ideas out and use this as a prompt when they are conveying their ideas to others.